Salomón Pico: Legacy

 Pico is one of the historical figures associated with the Zorro character.
 The author, Johnston McCulley, drew inspiration from the tales of the exploits of bandits in California in the 1850s.
 Some have claimed the resemblance of Pico to the fictional Zorro is strong.
 Like Zorro, Salomón lived a dual life, defending justice by night, riding a powerful steed and trusting to the loyal support of his people.
 Some of the stories from his outlaw years connect clearly with certain aspects of the Zorro legend.

+There is a restaurant in current day Los Alamos, CA, that is named after Pico, called Pico.
+It is the former Los Alamos General Store, which was claimed to be one of Pico’s hangouts.

 A newspaper article published in 1925, claimed Pico carried with him a string of ears, removed from his victims to mark them forever; proof that they had met him.

 Contemporary accounts of Pico make no such claims.
 Collecting the ears of his victims seems to have been borrowed from Hubert Howe Bancroft's account of the conduct of Domingo Hernandez, a California bandit contemporary with Pico, that operated from the vicinity of Monterey northward.